yks0000/k8s-mutating-webhooks/README.md

 3. Copy `~/.kube/config` to `kube` directory at the root of this project and update `server` as `https://host.docker.internal`.
 Do not change the port number.

-4. We need to install cert-manager.
+4. For Webhook, we need to have a CA which can sign certificates for mTLS.
+We need to install cert-manager.
+Alternatively you can also use Cloudflare [CFSSL](https://github.com/cloudflare/cfssl) but require lots of manual configuration. cert-manager is highly recommended.

 ```bash
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.0/cert-manager.yaml